dmx-systems/dmx-zukunftswerk/README.md

     * Client-sync:
         * Client sync for update-comment and delete-comment
         * Control box is updated when item moves
-    * Redirect if logged in but requested workspace is not readable
+    * Redirect if user is logged in but the requested workspace is not readable
     * Missing translations are added
 * Compatible with DMX 5.3-SNAPSHOT